Thom-P/netrisk-serve/README.md

 You can select a given station in the _Stations_ tab of the home page to get a detailed list of its channels and corresponding data availability segments.

 ### Traces

-To view a single- or multi-channel trace of a station within a given time window, go to the trace tab of the home page and select the location code, channel(s) code, and start and stop date of the time window.
+To view a single- or multi-channel trace of a station within a given time window, go to the _Trace_ tab of the home page and select the location code, channel(s) code, and start and stop date of the time window.
 You can optionaly apply a bandpass filter and/or remove the station response from the raw data.

-If the number of sample in the segment is larger than 400'000, a low resolution [min/max](https://docs.obspy.org/packages/autogen/obspy.imaging.waveform.WaveformPlotting.html#obspy.imaging.waveform.WaveformPlotting.__plot_min_max)
+If the number of sample in the segment is larger than 400'000, a low resolution [min/max](https://docs.obspy.org/packages/autogen/obspy.imaging.waveform.WaveformPlotting.html#obspy.imaging.waveform.WaveformPlotting.__plot_min_max) plot of the data will appear.
+These min/max plots do not allow for advanced zooming.
+If a smaller segment is selected, the full data resolution is accessible via interactive zooming.

+Traces can be downloaded as a png image (from the interactive plot), or as data files in MSEED, SAC, or SEGY formats.

 ### Daily plots

+To view a full day worth of data in a single, select a location, channel, and day in the _Day plot_ tab of the home page.
+You can optionaly apply a bandpass filter.
+The daily plots can only be saved as images.